Lecture

 Using the clear() Function to Remove All Values in a List

-In Python, the clear() function is used to initialize a list or remove all elements from a list at once, leaving it empty.
+In Python, the clear() method is used to remove all elements from a list, leaving it empty but still defined.

 Example Usage of clear() Function